ericsen-tsai/instagram-image-downloader/README.md

-# LightSplit Clone Frontend
+# Instagram Image Downloader

-A full responsive LightSplit clone made with TailwindCSS and Nextjs.
+An IG Image Downloader made with daisyUI and Nextjs.

 ## Live Demo